 Funding is important but writing out multiple different drafts of proposals and writing application essays can take a lot of time, which means less time to actually do research or write your thesis.
-I find the best way to manage this issue is to apply to opportunities that are relevant.
+I find the best way to manage this issue is to apply to targeted, relevant opportunities.

 5 Stay Positive and Determined

 It’s hard not to get “senioritis” when you’re finishing one degree and moving on to the next, especially when you’re on application 3 or 4 and you feel like there are 1,000 more in front of you all with little to no chance of success.
 Still give the fellowships or grants that you apply to your best effort.

 Obviously you should search online for funding opportunities, but nothing beats emails that go out to specific department listservs.
 Those funding options are catering to people in your field, so you probably are already a good fit for the position.